Saturday, September 24, 2016

 I'm discouraged by this sudden plunge in quality, from merely horrible shoes to downright insultingly bad footwear.
 They're so delicate, you're afraid to look at them wrong.
 Hold a brand-new shoe in your hands, and the oils in your skin are liable to burn right through them.
 There is no inner-sole on the market that can cushion your feet enough to remove the impression that the latest in shoe soles are providing no support or protection whatever.
 Walmart should make sure it has a no-backsies policy for shoes the customer puts on in the store and wears to the check-out counter; they'll be second-hand by the time they get there, and no second foot will ever want them.

 I don't mean to make Walmart's cheap-ass shoes a hissing and a byword.
 I wouldn't be seen anywhere without them.
 Or to be more precise, I can't afford to be seen anywhere without them.
-I just can't help noticing this example of what happens when the value of money goes down but the amount of it you're making doesn't.
+I just can't help noticing this example of what happens when the value of money goes down but the amount of it you're making doesn't change.
 You can't even get decent shit anymore.